 \subsection{Correlation-Complexity Map for Various Datasets}

-The preceding sections establish two complementary interpretations of our indicators within the IQP lens: $I_{\text{QCLI}}$ acts as a proxy for architecture--data alignment that constrains the irreducible approximation mismatch (as reflected in achievable MMD under fixed IQP learners), and high-$I_{\text{QCLI}}$ IQP outputs tend to be accompanied by elevated classical correlation complexity as measured by $I_{\text{CCI}}$.
-We now move from \emph{mechanism} to \emph{diagnosis}: we compute $(I_{\text{QCLI}}, I_{\text{CCI}})$ for a diverse set of real-world, simulated, and quantum-generated datasets and place them into a common two-dimensional landscape, the \emph{Correlation--Complexity Map} (Fig.~\ref{fig:ccm}).
+The preceding sections establish two complementary interpretations of our indicators within the IQP lens: $I_{\text{QCLI}}$ acts as a proxy for architecture--data alignment that constrains the irreducible approximation mismatch (as reflected in achievable MMD under fixed IQP learners), and IQP outputs with high $I_{\text{QCLI}}$ tend to exhibit stronger beyond-pairwise dependence, as measured by $I_{\text{CCI}}$.
+We now move from \emph{mechanism} to \emph{diagnosis}; we compute $(I_{\text{QCLI}}, I_{\text{CCI}})$ for a diverse set of real-world, simulated, and quantum-generated datasets and place them into a common two-dimensional landscape, the \emph{Correlation--Complexity Map} (Fig.~\ref{fig:ccm}).

-{We choose datasets according to a simple coverage principle: we include (i) standard structured benchmarks (e.g., MNIST and synthetic blobs) that are expected to be largely classically expressible and have appeared in the \citep{recio2025train}, (ii) quantum-hardware or quantum-sampling datasets (D-Wave annealer samples and Random-Circuit Sampling (RCS)) that provide points for ``quantum-origin'' and interference-like structure, and (iii) dynamical/physical systems with known complicated dependence (Lorenz and turbulence) that are \emph{a priori} plausible candidates for elevated correlation complexity.
+We choose datasets according to a simple coverage principle.
+Specifically, we include (i) standard structured benchmarks (e.g., MNIST and synthetic blobs) that are expected to be largely classically expressible and have appeared in the Ref. \citep{recio2025train}, (ii) quantum-hardware or quantum-sampling datasets (D-Wave annealer samples and Random-Circuit Sampling (RCS)) that provide points for ``quantum-origin'' and interference-like structure, and (iii) dynamical/physical systems with known complicated dependence (Lorenz and turbulence) that are \emph{a priori} plausible candidates for elevated higher-order dependence.
 In particular, turbulence is widely regarded as exhibiting multiscale structure and long-range statistical dependence.
-Importantly, the same pipeline can be applied to arbitrary user-provided datasets, and the purpose of the map is to provide a dataset-centric diagnostic rather than a dataset-specific claim.}
+Importantly, the same pipeline can be applied to arbitrary user-provided datasets, and the purpose of the map is to provide a dataset-centric diagnostic rather than a dataset-specific claim.

-The $I_{\text{QCLI}}$ axis quantifies the extent of parity-structured, interference-like deviation from binomial ideal baseline, while the $I_{\text{CCI}}$ axis quantifies the portion of dependence that cannot be explained by the optimal tree-structured (pairwise) model.
+The $I_{\text{QCLI}}$ axis quantifies the extent of parity-structured, interference-like deviation from the binomial ideal baseline, while the $I_{\text{CCI}}$ axis quantifies the portion of dependence that cannot be explained by the optimal tree-structured (pairwise) model.
 The map provides an operational guide for identifying dataset regimes that are (or are not) structurally compatible with the inductive biases of IQP-type generators.

 To contextualize the map with an IQP reference, we construct an empirical \emph{IQP envelope} by using the data points collected in Sec.~\ref{sec:high_qcli_high_cci} {using the approach provided in Appendix~\ref{app:envelope_CCM}}, that is, a data-driven boundary that approximates the \emph{upper-right reach} of this IQP family in the QCLI--CCI plane under our optimization protocol.
 We use this envelope as a visual reference for ``IQP-like'' structure regime rather than as a hard feasibility boundary.